vuejs/vue2-ssr-docs/en/caching.md

 A server-rendered app in most cases relies on external data, so the content is dynamic by nature and cannot be cached for extended periods.
 However, if the content is not user-specific (i.e. for the same URL it always renders the same content for all users), we can leverage a strategy called [micro-caching](https://www.nginx.com/blog/benefits-of-microcaching-nginx/) to drastically improve our app's capability of handling high traffic.

-This is usually done at the nginx layer, but we can also implement it in Node.js:
+This is usually done at the Nginx layer, but we can also implement it in Node.js:

 ``` js
 const microCache = LRU({